There’s an annoying myth floating around that working from home is easy.

 How This Single Mom Earned an Extra $3,000 in 10 Weeks

 Did you know you can become a bookkeeper without becoming a CPA?
 Yep — they are two different professions, and the market is ripe for skilled bookkeepers.
-Ben Robinson’s course, Bookkeeper Business Academy, is the only proven system available to get you from “numbers guru” to highly skilled (and highly paid!) bookkeeper in just a few months.
+Ben Robinson’s course, Bookkeeper Business Launch, is the only proven system available to get you from “numbers guru” to highly skilled (and highly paid!) bookkeeper in just a few months.
 While I (admittedly) fail at numbers, Ben granted me access to his course and I was thoroughly impressed, especially with the extensive library of business and marketing tutorials.
 So if you’re stuck worrying about how you’d get clients after learning to be a bookkeeper, that is the last thing you’ll need to worry about with a teacher like Ben.

 Click here to see an interview with Ben Robinson.

 Because you can work in ANY market, virtual assisting is one of the best options for detail-oriented, skilled individuals looking for work-at-home job ideas.

 P.S. — Some of our students have actually added proofreading work as a service to their VA businesses.
 Keep this in mind if you have completed one of our proofreading courses and are looking to find a proofreading job — the two fit well together.
 Need proof that people actually virtual assistants?
 See this post about how I have NINE virtual assistants working on my blog!
 And for even MORE info, check out Gina’s FREE resource of 150+ virtual assistant services you can offer.

 How to Become a Virtual Assistant — Another great course (in eBook format) by Lisa Taliga with excellent resources and a heavy emphasis on marketing and building a client base.
 It includes lots of useful free bonuses to help you start a virtual assisting business as a full-time job or side hustle.